anushadatar/electricity-and-magnetism-synthesis/README.md

 Final product is in top-level directory (named Anusha-final-concept-map.html).
 Maybe on Github pages, if this ever gets done :)

 Uploaded with TODOs for book chapters.
-Still need to do waves, laplace
+Still need to do waves

+Ideas of things to add/check:
+- Units for every red box concept + bolding
+- When is Gauss useful
+- Main concept maps